 - Bystander Intervention Training, is a nationally recognized training on sexual violence prevention.
 Learn how to identify potentially risky situations and how to help intervene in a safe effective way.

-To register for a Q.P.R., One Love or Bystander Intervention training sign on to Handshake and look them up under "workshop".
+To register for a wellness training, sign on to Handshake and search for them under "workshop".

 Health lectures and presentation requests: